nobl/ioBroker.senec/README.md

 **Logs** — Browse device logs by date, filter by level/category, live mode, download.

+### External Energy Sources

+Integrate third-party PV inverters, consumers (wallbox, heat pump, etc.), and batteries from other ioBroker adapters into the SENEC dashboard.
+Values can be mapped directly from states or calculated via formulas (e.g. `{voltage.state} * {current.state}`).
+External sources appear in the energy flow diagram and live power chart — either added to SENEC totals or shown as separate nodes.

 ### Supported Systems

 * Senec Home 4.0, 6.0, 8.0, 10.0 / Blei